bitsofcotton/bookmarkscript/README.md

 # How to use
 Please place index.php into the directory and edit beginning lines with DB.
 Then, init SQLs with bookmark.sql .

+# Obsolete
+This script is a old-styled script.
+So is not modern one.